henlopen/floop/README.md

 Creation Date: 27 May 2018

-Last Modification: 29 May 2018
+Last Modification: 21 June 2018

 This is an R Markdown format used for publishing markdown documents to GitHub.
 When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.